mak626/auto-mailer/README.md

      */
     hasParticipationCertificate: true,

+    /**
+     * If you have any common files that need to attached to everyone
+     * Add the files to the {Certificates/Common} folder and set {hasCommonFiles} to true
+     * The file names must be mentioned in {common.csv}
+     */
+    hasCommonFiles: true,

     /** Send mail To everyone in csv */
     sendMail: false,
     ```

 - If additional params need to be replaced in html other than <#NAME>, add them as CSV headers in `participants.csv`

     ```csv
     NAME,MAIL,REDEEM_CODE
     MAK,m@gmail.com,testing123
     ```

 - Run `npm run-script send_certificate_events`

 - For Testing